endojs/endo/packages/ses/README.md

 SES introduces the `lockdown()` function.
-Calling `lockdown()` alters the surrounding execution environment, or **realm**, such that no two programs running in the same realm can observe or interfere with each other until they have been introduced.
+Calling `lockdown()` alters the surrounding execution environment, or **realm**, such that no two programs running in the same realm can observe or affect each other until they have been introduced, and even then can only interact through their own exposed interfaces.

 To do this, `lockdown()` tamper-proofs all of the JavaScript intrinsics, to prevent **prototype pollution**.